Not-Minimal/Computer-Science/SQL/Notas.md

 SELECT  * FROM Customers  WHERE CustomerID >= 50 and NOT Country = "Germany" AND not Country = "UK" AND NOT Country ="Mexico" AND NOT Country = "France"
 LIMIT 5
 SELECT  * FROM Products where not CategoryID = 6 and not SupplierID = 1
-SELECT  * FROM Products where not CategoryID = 6 and not SupplierID = 1 and Price <=30
+SELECT  * FROM Products where not CategoryID = 6 and not SupplierID = 1 and Price <=30 LIMIT 3
-LIMIT 3
+SELECT  * FROM Products where not CategoryID = 6 and not SupplierID = 1 and Price <=30 ORDER by random() LIMIT 3